lintian0616/KC_plasticity/scTCR/README.md

 This is the code for processing the scTCR-seq data.
-The Seurat Object can be downloaded from [Zendo](https://zenodo.org/records/12794202) (record number 12794202).
+The Seurat Object can be downloaded from [Zendo #12794202](https://zenodo.org/records/12794202).

-There are three BIG files in [Zendo](https://zenodo.org/records/12794202):
+There are three BIG files in [Zendo #12794202](https://zenodo.org/records/12794202):

 * `Immune.rds`: this is the original scRNA-seq Seurat object that contains mostly CD8+ T cells, and some CD4+ T cells and dendritic cells;
 * `CD8T.rds`: this is the processed scRNA-seq Seurat object that only contains CD8+ T cells;